Seth Brown hits 2 triples as Athletics beat Angels 7-5

 UPCOMING DEBUT

 A’s catching prospect Sean Murphy, a third-round pick in the 2016 draft out of Wright State, is scheduled to make his major league debut before the series ends.
-Manager Bob Melvin said Murphy would either start behind the plate Wednesday night or during Thursday afternoon’s finale.
+Melvin said Murphy would either start behind the plate Wednesday night or during Thursday afternoon’s finale.

 TRAINER’S ROOM